 Superiorly, the space extends up to the oblique origin of the flexor digitorum superficial

-The forearm space may be infected through infections in the related synovial sheaths, specially of the ulnar bursa.
+The forearm space may be infected through infections in the related synovial sheaths, especially of the ulnar bursa.